Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties

 \begin{remark} This initial setup can also be defined when $A$ is not homogeneous but contains a Zariski-open homogeneous set $A_0$.
-Results equivalent to Proposition \ref{method_1} can be obtained in this case, see for example, \cite[Theorem 1.2]{CR19}.
-This allowed Coskun and Riedl \cite{CR19} to classify algebraically hyperbolic surfaces $X$ in the cases when $A=$ a Hirzebruch surface $\P(\cO_{\P^1}\oplus \cO_{\P^1}(e))$, $A = \P^3$ blown up at a single point, and $A=$ a weighted projective space $\P(1,1,1,n)$.
-We believe the generalizations made in this paper can also be worked out when $A$ contains a Zariski-open homogeneous set $A_0$ with minor modifications, allowing us to study higher dimensional toric varieties, such as blowups of projective spaces, and weighted projective spaces. \end{remark}
+Results equivalent to Proposition~\ref{method_1} can be obtained in this case; see, for example, \cite[Theorem 1.2]{CR19}.
+This allowed Coskun and Riedl \cite{CR19} to classify algebraically hyperbolic surfaces $X$ in the cases when $A$ is a Hirzebruch surface $\P(\cO_{\P^1}\oplus \cO_{\P^1}(e))$, $A$ is $\P^3$ blown up at a single point, and $A$ is a weighted projective space $\P(1,1,1,n)$.
+We believe the generalizations made in this paper can also be worked out when $A$ contains a Zariski-open homogeneous set $A_0$, allowing future studies of higher-dimensional toric varieties, such as blowups of projective spaces and weighted projective spaces. \end{remark}